lmorg/murex/docs/types/commonlog.md

 ## Description

 Apache httpd supports a few different log formats.
-This _murex_ type is for parsing the "common" log format.
+This Murex type is for parsing the "common" log format.

 ## Detail